timebertt/kubernetes-controller-sharding/docs/implement-sharding.md

   namespace: sharding-system
 ```

+## Choosing between Deployment and StatefulSet

+When deploying your sharded controller, you can choose between using a `Deployment` or a `StatefulSet`.

+- with Deployment, release shard lease on graceful termination
+- with StatefulSet, don't release to minimize shard movements during rolling updates
+- when not releasing shard lease, we can't distinguish between scale down and failure
+- trade-off between fast reassignments on scale down and unnecessary reassignments on rolling updates -> choose based on your use case, and carefully select the lease duration

 ## Implementation Changes

 To support sharding in your Kubernetes controller, only three aspects need to be implemented: